Nematodes are microscopic soil-dwelling worms, many less than 1/16-inch long.

 Pest nematodes feed on plant roots, stunting and sometimes killing plants including many vegetables.

 Nematodes are slender, translucent, unsegmented worms.
 Pest nematodes can be as small as 1/50-inch long.
 Beneficial nematodes that parasitize pest insects are larger, 1/25-inch long to several inches long.
+Nematodes can be seen with a microscope, not with the naked eye.

 Predatory nematodes either have teeth or long spear-like structures which they use to stab and suck the juices out of plants or their insect prey.

 Nematode reproduction is usually sexual, though some individuals are capable of self-fertilization.
 Eggs are laid in a gelatinous mass.
 From hatching to full-formed adulthood, nematode development usually consists of four molts that take about a month; the life cycle of some pest species is only 3 or 4 weeks.
 There are many generations over the course of a year.
 When the soil grows cold, nematodes overwinter as eggs or adults.
-Where winters are not cold, nematodes are active year round.
+Where winters are not cold, nematodes are active year-round.

 Some pest nematodes attack the roots of tomatoes, potatoes, peppers, lettuce, corn, and other vegetables.
 Other pest nematodes attack the stems and leaves of onions, rye, and alfalfa.